Grappe501/arkansas-political-history/site/src/content/pages/misc/editorial-style-guide-md.md

 ---

 ## Preferred language patterns
-- “This structure had the effect of…”
+- "This structure had the effect of..."
-- “Enforcement varied by…”
+- "Enforcement varied by..."
-- “Records indicate…”
+- "Records indicate..."
-- “This change increased/decreased the ability to…”
+- "This change increased/decreased the ability to..."

 ---

 ## Avoid
 - sarcasm
 - rhetorical questions
-- labels like “evil,” “corrupt,” “traitor” without evidence
+- labels like "evil," "corrupt," "traitor" without evidence
 - contemporary partisan framing

 ---